hemant14050/teachies-blogs/README.md

-# TechTales
+# Techies Blog

-Welcome to TechTales, a blog website dedicated to sharing exciting stories, insights, and information about various tech topics.
-This repository contains the source code for the TechTales website.
+Welcome to Techies Blog, a blog website dedicated to sharing exciting stories, insights, and information about various tech topics.
+This repository contains the source code for the Techies Blog website.

 ## Table of Contents